dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/query-state-store/query-cosmosdb-store.md

 SELECT * FROM states WHERE CONTAINS(states.id, 'myapp||')
 ```

-The above query returns all documents with id containing "myapp-", which is the prefix of the state keys.
+The above query returns all documents with an id containing "myapp-", which is the prefix of the state keys.

-## 3. Get specific state data
+## Get specific state data

 To get the state data by a key "balance" for the application "myapp", use the query: